- Must be enrolled as a full-time student in an undergraduate program or completing the final year of a fifth-year Master’s program.

 - Must be in academic good standing with their school of enrollment and must meet the minimum cumulative 2.25 GPA requirement at the time of application and while under the Program Agreement.

 - Must be in good judicial/disciplinary standing with Housing & Residence Life and the University.

 The Vice Chair for Council Leadership has primary responsibility for the support and growth of leadership development programs and initiatives related to all residential councils through the Residential Leadership Experience (RLE).
-This includes Association Councils, and First-Year Council.
+This includes Association Councils and First-Year Council.
 Coordinates educational and awareness activities designed to assist with the academic and personal/developmental needs of students on the Councils, and those residential students that the Councils serve.
-The Vice Chair – Council Leadership is supervised by the Chair(s) and an Assistant Dean.
+The Vice Chair may select and manage a team of Assistant Vice Chairs (AVCs) to assist in the development of specific aspects of this position.
+The Vice Chair - Council Leadership is supervised by the Chair(s) of the Resident Staff program and an HRL professional staff member.
 Additional responsibilities and expectations will be communicated during trainings and throughout the year.

 The core values of Housing & Residence Life are multiculturalism, collaboration, personal accountability, empowerment, critical thinking, and customer service.
 The Vice Chair is expected to incorporate these core values into their respective roles.

 - Coordinate the First-Year Council and Association Council elections process.

 - Design and Implement fall training for the Residential Leadership Experience (RLE), including the fall RLE retreat.

 - Coordinate regular training and development sessions for First-Year Council and Association Councils during the year.

 - Train all Residential Council Advisors (Senior Residents) and facilitate monthly meetings to provide on-going training and development.

 - Serve as a resource to Senior Residents on advising Association Councils.